jaredlll08/StardewValley-SMAPI-CICD/README.md

 Once you have the file, add it as a secrets file credential on Jenkins, the credentials id should be called `mod_build_secrets`.

 In the `Jenkinsfile`, change `modName` to be the name of your solution

+# Caveats

+Github Template Repositories can only do so much, you will need to rename the solution and any references to `StardewValley-SMAPI-CICD` or `StardewValley_SMAPI_CICD` with your project's name.

+If anyone wants to write a simple script that will rename it for people, please make a PR, unfortunately my bash isn't that great and I don't want to introduce a compiled binary / requiring another language like Python or NodeJS to be installed just to rename some files.